 Diagram of possible fluid migration pathways and other environmental concerns with hydraulic fracturing.
 Source: Mike Norton, Wikimedia Commons.

-Potential pathways for the fracturing fluids to contaminate water include surface spills prior to injection, fluid migration once injected, and surface spills of flowback and produced water (Fig. 9).
-Because the fluids are injected into the subsurface under high pressure, and because some of the fracturing fluids remain underground, there is concern that this mixture could move through the well bore or fractures created in the reservoir rock by hydraulic pressure and ultimately migrate up and enter shallow formations that are sources of fresh water (aquifers).
-In addition, there is concern that geologic faults, previously existing fractures, or poorly plugged, abandoned wells could provide conduits for these fluids to move into and contaminate aquifers .
+Potential pathways for the fracturing fluids to contaminate water include surface spills prior to injection, fluid migration once injected, and surface spills of flowback and produced water (fig. 9).
+Because the fracturing fluids are injected into the subsurface under high pressure, and because some of the fluids remain underground, there is concern that this mixture could move through the well bore or fractures created in the reservoir rock by hydraulic pressure, and ultimately migrate up and enter shallow formations that are sources of freshwater (aquifers).
+There is also concern that geologic faults, previously existing fractures, and poorly plugged, abandoned wells could provide conduits for fluids to migrate into aquifers .

 Horizontal Well Construction; from U.S. EPA Study Progress Report, December 2012, modified by Kansas Geological Survey .